joetannenbaum/alfred-php-workflow-site/pages/docs/data.md

 $data = $workflow->data()->readJson(null, false);
 ```

-To see the default data path, you can use the `path` method:
+To get the default data path, you can use the `path` method:

 ```php
 $workflow->data()->path();
 ```

+## Custom Data File

 By default, the filename is `data.json`, but you can manage multiple data files by passing in a different filename when reading and writing: